CogentRedTester/mpv-scripts/README.md

 ## cycle-profile
 Cycles through a list of profiles sent via a script message and prints the profile-desc to the OSD.
 More details at the top of the file

+## display-profiles
+Automatically applies profiles when the mpv window is moved to a new display

 ## editions-notification
 Prints a message on the OSD if editions are found in the file, and temporarily switches the osd-playing-message to the editions-list property when switching.
 This makes it easier to tell the number and names while navigating editions.